 Chickens sometimes ingest long strands of grass or hay, wood chips, string, and other objects that don’t pass readily through their digestive system.
-This can stop up their crop or gizzard and prevent food from passing through.
-Fermentation of the food in their crops can lead to the growth of yeast, causing sour crop.
+This can block their crop or gizzard and prevent food from passing through.
+Fermentation of the food in the crop can lead to the growth of yeast, causing a sour crop.

 Because the crop is not well supported, it hangs lower than the entrance to the stomach and gizzard and is never completely emptied of food.
 When food sits in the crop too long a yeast infection is likely.

 There are other conditions that can slow down or block the digestive system.
 A severe worm load can block the digestive system.
 So can egg peritonitis which is a serious and often fatal e. coli infection of the reproductive system.
 Tumors from Marek’s disease can also put pressure on the digestive system.

 Worms may be successfully treated with a de-wormer, but both egg peritonitis and Marek’s are usually fatal and the bird should be put down to prevent further suffering.

 It should go without saying that you should never give your flock any food that is moldy or rancid.
 Feeding rotten food can introduce harmful yeasts, bacteria, and toxins that can be fatal to your chickens.